arianacosta/poetic/README.md

 > The goal of Poetic is to simplify the setup and maintenance of code styling tools and rules while allowing full customization.

+To learn more read the [Configuring Eslint, Prettier, and Airbnb in 1 Line](https://medium.com/javascript-in-plain-english/configuring-eslint-prettier-and-airbnb-in-1-line-164ab8f1e8c7).

 ## Supported File Types

 - Javascript (`.js`)